-Let’s extend the discussion of self-judgment into the realm of relationships and examine its connections to vulnerability and trust.
+Let’s talk about self-judgment in the realm of relationships and examine its connections to vulnerability and trust.

 Fairytale stories often have an unintended side-effect.
 Storybooks shape expectations of reality and warp our personal narratives.